cymerrad/tribute.js/readme.md

 In its current (daemonized) form I could use it as a control on my home server.

 ## Notes
+'public.tar.gz' contains a lot of code I just copied raw from M$'s example.
+It's tared so it won't add to Github's "language details".

 Remember to update the systemd daemon after every change to the .service file

 $ systemctl daemon-reload